tapebrief

 Resolved positively

-Revenue synergy delivery — No explicit dollar synergy disclosure or quantified debit volume migration figure was provided.
-Management reaffirmed the $2.5B cumulative net synergy target and said the company remains "on track" but did not break out Q4 contribution or debit-network migration progress.
+Revenue synergy delivery — No explicit dollar synergy disclosure or quantified debit migration volume in the press release.
+Management reaffirmed the $2.5B cumulative net synergy target and characterized post-Discover earnings power as unchanged inclusive of Brex, but did not break out Q4 synergy realization.

 Resolved positively